220.127.116.11 SpB for people not residentially qualified for other payments

 The delegate should consider the following issues when determining whether payment of SpB is appropriate:

-- In the case of sole parents, do the person's circumstances prevent them from qualifying for NSA?
+- In the case of sole parents, do the person's circumstances prevent them from qualifying for JSP?

 - Is the person exempt from the NARWP?